| Are you looking

 URLs for those that want to link to your content.

-especially if the URL shows many unrecognizable parameters.
-They
+URL is unnecessary, especially if the URL shows many unrecognizable

 contains relevant words, this provides users and search engines